neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 The delete and update actions determine the behaviors when the primary key in the parent table is deleted and updated.

 Since the primary key is rarely updated, the `ON UPDATE action` is infrequently used in practice.
-We’ll focus on the `ON DELETE` action.
+We'll focus on the `ON DELETE` action.

 PostgreSQL supports the following actions: